Situju Tuju Cruise Raja Ampat

 · DAY 1 ·

-The trip started strong, even before getting wet.
+The trip started off strong, even before we got in the water.
 A pod of dolphins appeared at the bow while we sailed.
 We looked at each other thinking: okay, good sign.
 And we were right.

 The first dive at Snonek Kecil was a reality check.
 Three wobbegongs in a single dive, perfectly camouflaged.
 Plus turtles, lionfish, clownfish, rockfish, starfish and nudibranchs in every color.
 And a spectacular cuttlefish constantly changing color.
 First day and we were already saying: “Is it really going to be like this every day?”